corenova/yang-cord/README.md

 # yang-cord
 YANG models for CORD

-This is a work-in-progress effort to create YANG data models for the CORD project.
+This is a **work-in-progress** effort to create YANG data models for the CORD project.

+You may contact Larry Peterson <llp@onlab.us> and/or Peter Lee <peter@corenova.com> if any questions.

 ## xos-core.yang